ETIM-PAUL/lala/README.md

 A bar chat is now created based on how many awards are gotten in a particular year.

+this is a link to the site hosted on heroku - https://api-app-chart.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts